 rue Montoyer 24

-Organised by the Centre for European and International Policy Action (CEIPA), this event will take place on the eve of the European elections 2019.
+Organised by the Centre for European and International Policy Action (CEIPA), in cooperation with the Institute for Danube region and central Europe and Regional Implementation Initiative on preventing and combating human trafficking this event will take place on the eve of the European elections 2019.
 It will raise controversial and yet to be settled difficult issues over and around migration policies of concern to citizens in Europe.

 Do migration fake news about EU policies hold a potential for further polarizing voters in the European Member States and play in the hands of populist movements in Europe?